isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-happens-if-you-dont-paint-over-primer.markdown

 slug: /what-happens-if-you-dont-paint-over-primer/
 lastmod: 2025-05-07T12:21:29+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Usually, the
 [priming process](https://pestpolicy.com/rustoleum-galvanized-metal-primer/)
 is done before actual paint application is undertaken in order to boost adhesive contact of the finish coat.
 Some painters tend to skip primer and directly apply finish paint.
 *So, what happens if you dont paint over primer?
 Well, the surface (under paint application) experiences low-paint adhesion, non-uniformity between paint color and sheen, while the surface demands several coats before attaining an excellent finish. *

 *In addition, the low stickiness action (associated with the unprimed surface) leads to peeling and scuffing, while uneven surface coating may initiate chipping or flaking.
-More so, the finish coat ends up having leakage on damaged sections.Â *
+More so, the finish coat ends up having leakage on damaged sections. *
 > See Also:
 > [Sandpaper for Primer before Paint](https://pestpolicy.com/what-grit-sandpaper-for-primer-before-paint/)
 > ?